karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 - If you are working with Docker just set the ``Docker`` parameter to ``true`` and a Dockerfile will be placed alongside your api.
-- If you want to add some tests in your solution set the ``Tests`` parameter to true.
-A unit test project and a integration test project will be placed inside the ``/test`` folder.
+- If you want to add some tests in your solution set the ``Tests`` parameter to ``true``.
+A ``/test`` folder containing a unit test project and a integration test project will be added inside your solution.
 - If the api is going to be deployed with Azure Devops set the ``AzurePipelines`` parameter to true.
-A YAML pipeline and a ``/pipelines`` folder will be added inside your solution.
+A  ``/pipelines`` folder containing a YAML pipeline will be added inside your solution.
 - If the api is going to be deployed with GitHub set the ``GitHub`` parameter to true.
-A YAML file containing a GitHub Action and a ``/.github`` folder will be added inside your solution.
+A  ``/.github`` folder containing a GitHub Action will be added inside your solution.
 - Depending of how the api is going to be deployed set the ``DeploymentType`` parameter accordingly.
-  - If you deploy using containers set the value to ``DeployAsContainer`` and the deployment pipeline will be updated into a container deployment pipeline.
+  - If you are going to deploy using containers set the value to ``DeployAsContainer`` and the deployment pipeline will be updated into a container deployment pipeline.
-  - If you deploy using a zip file set the value to ``DeployAsZip``, and the deployment pipeline will be updated into an artifact deployment pipeline.
+  - If you are going to deploy using a .zip file set the value to ``DeployAsZip``, and the deployment pipeline will be updated into an artifact deployment pipeline.
 - You can enable or disable features like ``HealthChecks``or ``Swagger``.
 - If you are using Authorization with Azure Active Directory, set the ``Authorization`` parameter to true and set the ``AzureAdTenantId``, ``AzureAdDomain``, ``AzureAdClientId``, ``AzureAdSecret`` parameters accordingly.

-There is a default value for each parameter.
-You can use a default value that matches with your most used scenario, so you won't need to set all those parameters every time you want to scaffold a new app.
+As can be seen from the table below there is also a default value for each parameter.
+A good tip when building a template with a lot of parameters is to set the default values to your most used scenario, so you won't need to set them every time you want to scaffold a new app.

 After listing which features I wanted to parameterize, here's the ``template.json`` file: